-Under the hood, shadows work exactly the same as your production instance does.
-The only difference being they have no public domain mapped to them.
+Under the hood, shadows work exactly the same as your production instance does, the only difference being that they have no public domain mapped to them.

 Shadows have their own full Linux environment and their own database, completely separate from your production instance.
-You can SSH and work on your shadow instances in the same way you can to your production instance.
+You can use SSH to work on your shadow instances in precisely the same way as you can with your production instance.

 To view your shadow in the browser, a special cookie called

-The value of the wpp_shadow cookie determines which shadow instance will be served to your browser.
+The value of the seravo_shadow cookie determines which shadow instance will be served to your browser.

 Setting a cookie

-The Instance Switcher plugin handles these cookies easily for you.
+The Seravo plugin handles these cookies easily for you.